JuliaMath/Roots.jl/docs/src/index.md

 Consider  the polynomial   function  ``f(x) = x^5 - x + 1/2``.
 As a polynomial,  its roots, or  zeros, could  be identified with the  `roots` function of  the `Polynomials` package.
 However, even  that function uses a numeric method to identify   the values, as no  solution with radicals is available.
 That is, even for polynomials, non-linear root finders are needed to solve ``f(x)=0``.
 (Though polynomial root-finders can exploit certain properties not available for general non-linear functions.)

 The `Roots` package provides a variety of algorithms for this  task.
-In this overview, only the  default ones  are illustrated.
+In this quick overview, only the  default ones  are illustrated.

 For  the function ``f(x) = x^5 - x + 1/2`` a simple plot will show a zero  somewhere between ``-1.2`` and ``-1.0`` and two zeros near ``0.6``.